-Three Lynchburg College students took top awards at the 2010 Phi Alpha Theta Regional Conference held at Liberty University.
+Three University of Lynchburg students took top awards at the 2010 Phi Alpha Theta Regional Conference held at Liberty University.
 Thirteen schools attended the conference.
 Phi Alpha Theta is the national honor society of history students and professors.

 Ashley Schmidt, a senior from Jarrettsville, Md., won the Most Outstanding Paper Award in the American history category.
 In addition to the award certificate, the Most Outstanding Paper Award winners also win a book award from the Phi Alpha Theta national society.